wout/lucky_svg_sprite/README.md

 - `svg-sprite` (all sprites)
 - `svg-default-set` (only the **default** set)

-Similarly, icons also have three class name:
+Similarly, icons also have three class names:
 - `svg-icon` (all icons)
 - `svg-default-icon` (all icons in the **default** set)
 - `svg-default-example-icon` (the **example** icon in the **default** set)